According to the Jesus Trail guidebook (Walking the Jesus Trail by Anna Dintaman and David Landis), the path from Arbel…

 For us, clearly discretion was going to get the better of valour.
 Still suffering from the exhaustion of the previous day’s walk we decided to take a taxi from our overnight accommodation, past the cliff-face descent, down to the edge of the Sea of Galilee / Kinneret.
 Please forgive us, dear reader.

 At the town of Tabgha we joined a throng of tourists and wide-eyed Christian pilgrims at the Church of the Multiplication of Loaves and Fishes.
 According to all four Gospels, at Bethsaida, about seven kilometres north-east of modern Tabgha, Jesus turned two fishes and five loaves of bread into a meal sufficient for five thousand people.
 There was even food left over.
+(I’ve always wondered whether the fish was cooked or not.
+Did the 5,000 have to light fires and cook the fish, or was it miraculously already cooked when distributed.
+Just asking.)

 In the Church of the Multiplication of Loaves and Fishes visitors light candles before a Greek-style icon of Jesus.
 They also pray, prostrate themselves on the floor, and (of course) take photos.
 A picturesque, Byzantine-style mosaic representing fish and loaves lies stamped into the floor in front of the altar.
 The image has been turned into a hundred different souvenirs snapped up by tourists in the adjacent gift shop.
 We too invested.
 We bought the image on a set of table mats that (hopefully) will help us feel more thankful as we tuck into our regular meal of grilled salmon and bread rolls back in Canberra.